Faculty of Engineering and Technology, Jamia Millia Islamia: Department of Civil Engineering

 The Department of Civil Engineering is one of the oldest and the largest department in the Faculty of Engineering & Technology.
 The department offers two undergraduate courses in civil engineering.
 The department also offers Master's programme with specializations in environmental engineering and earthquake engineering.
 More than 35 Ph.D. research scholars including many from foreign countries are currently working in the department on emerging research areas.

 Department of Electrical Engineering

 The Department of Electrical Engineering began in 1985.
-The department offers two regular four-year B.Tech. programmes, first is the B.Tech in "Electrical Engineering" and the other that started in 2024 is B.Tech in "Electrical and Computer Engineering" (EECS) with honors in Artificial Intelligence and Machine Learning.
-The department also provides two M.Tech courses, M.Tech. programme in "Electrical Power System Management (EPSM)" was started in 2003–2004 and M.Tech.
+The department offers two regular four-year B.Tech. programmes, first is the B.Tech. in "Electrical Engineering" and the other that started in 2024 is B.Tech. in "Electrical and Computer Engineering" with honors in Artificial Intelligence and Machine Learning.
+The department also provides two M.Tech. courses, M.Tech. programme in "Electrical Power System Management (EPSM)" was started in 2003–2004 and M.Tech.
 Programme in "Control and Instrumentation System (CIS)" started in 2012.
 The department also operates Ph.D. courses in five major areas: